-BOARD OF BENEFITS
+BOARD OF BENEFITS (Synod 2024)

-Membership: At Large: Twelve members appointed by the General Synod, one of whom shall be a person chosen by the ARP Women's Ministries.
-The majority shall be lay persons.
-(1999 Synod) Advisory: The Treasurer of the Retirement Plan Fund and the Secretary of the Board if these are not members of the Board; the Moderator of Synod; Moderator-Elect of Synod; Executive Director of Central Services/Administrative Officer; Treasurer of Synod; Human Resource Director/ Representatives from Bonclarken, Erskine College, World Witness; Chairmen of Presbytery Committee/Commission on Minister and His Work.
+At Large: Ten (10) members appointed by the General Synod, at least seven (7) of which shall have significant financial and/or healthcare benefits experience.
+(2024 Synod)

+Advisory: The Moderator of Synod; Moderator-Elect of Synod; Executive Director of Central Services/Administrative Officer; Treasurer of Synod; Human Resource Director/ Representative from Bonclarken, Erskine College and World Witness:

 Ex-Officio: Chairman of General Synod's Committee on Minister and His Work.

-Terms of Service: At Large: Six (6) Years.
+At Large: Five (5) Years.

 Ex-officio and Advisory: As determined by the office to which elected.

+Executive Committee

+Stated Meetings: Se

+Semi-annually.

+Organization:

+Officers: Chairman, Vice Chairman, Secretary, Treasurer of Retirement Plan

+Fund.

+Committees:

-Stated Meetings: Semi-annually.
-Organization: Officers: Chairman, Vice Chairman, Secretary, Treasurer of Retirement Plan Fund.
-Committees: Executive Committee Committee on Insurance Committee on Retirement (This committee shall consist of at least three (3) members, the majority of whom shall be lay persons.)
-Administrative Officer: Executive Director of Central Services Authority: The Board of Benefits is the agency charged with the responsibility of providing opportunities for security to the individuals and families it serves in areas such as insurance, retirement, and benevolence and of providing assistance to ministers and churches in the areas of compensation planning and tax reporting.
-(1995 Synod) In the exercise of its authority, the Board of Benefits shall comply with The Standards of the Associate Reformed Presbyterian Church , and its policies and programs shall be consistent with the purpose of the General Synod.
+Committee on Insurance

+Committee on Retirement (This committee shall consist of at least three (3) members, the majority of whom shall be lay persons.)

+Administrative Officer: Executive Director of Central Services

+The Board of Benefits is the agency charged with the responsibility of providing opportunities for security to the individuals and families it serves in areas such as insurance, retirement, and benevolence and of providing assistance to ministers and churches in the areas of compensation planning and tax reporting.
+(1995 Synod)

+In the exercise of its authority, the Board of Benefits shall comply with The Standards of the Associate Reformed Presbyterian Church, and its policies and programs shall be consistent with the purpose of the General Synod.
 In the exercise of its authority, the Board shall act in an impartial and non-discriminatory manner.

-Duties: To guide and supervise benefit programs in the denomination.
-To oversee the collection and investment of financial resources contributed and designated by individuals, churches, and the General Synod for these purposes.
-To assist individuals and families in preparation for retirement.
-To present to the denomination the challenge and opportunities of maintaining a program of security.
-To prepare and recommend to Synod each year a budget for the work of the Board.
-To make an annual report to Synod.
-To appoint such administrators as are necessary for the work of the Board.
+- 1. To guide and supervise benefit programs in the denomination. - 2.
+To oversee the collection and investment of financial resources contributed and designated by individuals, churches, and the General Synod for these purposes. - 3.
+To assist individuals and families in preparation for retirement. - 4.
+To present to the denomination the challenge and opportunities of maintaining a program of security. - To prepare and recommend to Synod each year a budget for the work of the Board. - 6.
+To make an annual report to Synod. - To appoint such administrators as are necessary for the work of the Board. - 8.
 To assist ministers and churches in the areas of compensation and tax planning/reporting.
 (2009 Synod)